philc/book-notes/business/slack - tom demarco.md

 ## Prelude

 * The efficiency-flexibility quandary: the more efficient you get, the harder it is to change.
-* Resources availability implies some inefficiency.
+* Resource availability implies some inefficiency.
 * You increase efficiency by eliminating slack in the system.
 But slack is required for change.

 ## Madmen in the halls (chap 1)

 * The social convention for the effectiveness of someone is busyness -- "utilization".
-Think of Hollywood's standard depiction of a successful company: every employee is running around and "on it".
+Think of Hollywood's standard depiction of a successful company: every employee is running around and "on it."
 * Flattening the hierarchy and removing middle management for efficiency wins are rewarded in the short-term by the stock market.
 * In cutting middle management, we cut the capacity to change.